-In Michigan, the state now allows drivers the option to choose personal injury protection on their auto insurance policies.
+In Michigan, the state now allows drivers the option to choose personal injury protection on the best auto insurance policies they have available.

 Copyright 2020 United Press International, Inc. (UPI).
 Any reproduction, republication, redistribution and/or modification of any UPI content is expressly prohibited without UPI’s prior written consent.